dachcom-digital/pimcore-codeception-framework/README.md

 It's also used by all pimcore Bundles created by [DACHCOM.DIGITAL](https://github.com/dachcom-digital?q=pimcore-).

 ## Configuration
-All test files needs to be stored in `/tests`.
+All test files need to be stored in `/tests`.

 ### Environment Variables